 The Medicaid agency retains ultimate authority and responsibility for the operation of the waiver program by exercising oversight over the performance of waiver functions by other State and local/regional non-state agencies (if appropriate) and contracted entities.
-The North Dakota Department of Human Services is the single State Medicaid Agency which includes the DD Division and Medical Services.
-The DD Division, which is a division within the single Medicaid Agency, is responsible for the daily administration and supervision of the waiver, as well as issues, policies, rules and regulations related to the waiver.
-Oversight of waiver activities is assured through the Department's quarterly waiver coordination meetings which include representatives from Medical Services and units administering waivers.
+The North Dakota Department of Health and Human Services is the single State Medicaid Agency which includes the DD Section and Medical Services Division.
+The DD Section, which is a section within the single Medicaid Agency, is responsible for the daily administration and supervision of the waiver, as well as issues, policies, rules and regulations related to the waiver.
+Oversight of waiver activities is assured through the Department's quarterly waiver coordination meetings which include representatives from Medical Services Division and units administering waivers.